Blog

 From significant issues like ‘a 20% revenue drop’, to seemingly trivial issues like ‘the coffee machine queue is always too long’.

-That’s why it’s also critical to have your IDS process documented, accessible, and scaled company-wide.
-Because if every employee can use it and use it effectively, you’re well on your way to producing better results at every juncture.
+That’s why it’s also critical to have your IDS process documented, accessible and scaled company-wide.
+If every employee can use it effectively, you’re well on your way to producing better results at every juncture.

 The importance of a growth mindset in IDS